-(1) That there are unique circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance in the neighborhood or district in which the property is located.
+- (1) That there are unique circumstances or conditions, including irregularity, narrowness, or shallowness of lot size or shape, or exceptional topographical or other physical conditions peculiar to the particular property and that the unnecessary hardship is due to such conditions and not the circumstances or conditions generally created by the provisions of the zoning ordinance in the neighborhood or district in which the property is located. - (2) That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the applicant. - (4) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare.

-- (2) That because of such physical circumstances or conditions, there is no possibility that the property can be developed in strict conformity with the provisions of the zoning ordinance and that the authorization of a variance is therefore necessary to enable the reasonable use of the property. - (3) That such unnecessary hardship has not been created by the applicant. - (4) That the variance, if authorized, will not alter the essential character of the neighborhood or district in which the property is located, nor substantially or permanently impair the appropriate use or development of adjacent property, nor be detrimental to the public welfare. - (5) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue.
+(5) That the variance, if authorized, will represent the minimum variance that will afford relief and will represent the least modification possible of the regulation in issue.

-The requested variances are from the applicable rear yard setback requirements of Section 143-37 of the Lower Providence Township Zoning Ordinance and from the limitation on extension of a nonconforming building of Section 143-149 of the Ordinance.
-Pursuant to Section 143-37, the applicable minimum rear yard setback for principal and accessory buildings over 250 square feet is sixty feet.
-The Applicants requested these variances in order to construct a proposed 192 square feet sunroom addition in the rear of the existing house.
+The requested variance is from the applicable side yard setback requirements of Section 143-37 of the Lower Providence Township Zoning Ordinance.
+Pursuant to Section 143-37, the applicable minimum side yard setback for principal and accessory buildings over 250 square feet where both public water and public sanitary sewer service are available is 20 feet.
+The Applicants requested this variance in order to construct a proposed addition to the existing family room in the rear of the existing dwelling.